Erkaman/Awesome-CUDA/README.md

   Matrix Transpose Example, Textures,

-* [Better Performance at Lower Occupancy](http://www.nvidia.com/content/GTC-2010/pdfs/2238_GTC2010.pdf) - Excellent presentation where it is shown that we achieve better performance by assigning more parallel work to each thread and using Instruction-level parallelism.
+* [Better Performance at Lower Occupancy](http://www.nvidia.com/content/GTC-2010/pdfs/2238_GTC2010.pdf) - Excellent presentation where it is shown that we can achieve better performance by assigning more parallel work to each thread and by using Instruction-level parallelism.
 Covered topics are:
   Arithmetic Latency, Arithmetic Throughput, Little's Law, Thread-level parallelism(TLP), Instruction-level parallelism(ILP),